Lcfvs/anticore/readme.md

 import { defaults, trigger } from 'anticore'
 // import all your contracts here

-defaults() // register the default contracts, to handle your anchors/forms trigger() // applies the contracts on the current document elements
+defaults() // register the default contracts, to handle your anchors/forms without target attribute trigger() // applies the contracts on the current document elements
 ```